Associate Degree in Cyber Security

 About This Program

-The Cyber Security program gives students an opportunity to train in the fastest-growing areas in IT (Information Technology), known as Information Security and Security Assurance.
+The Cyber Security program gives students an opportunity to train in one of the fastest-growing areas in IT (Information Technology), known as Information Security and Security Assurance.
 The program covers a wide range of topics including computer forensics, ethical hacking, laws, policies, network security and physically securing systems in a data center.
 The curriculum is designed to aid students in preparing for many of the certification exams in the field.
 The curriculum will include large amounts of hands-on experience along with simulation training and group/team-based learning to simulate a professional work environment.

 The curriculum is designed to prepare students for the most popular certification exams, which include: